Can You Freeze Cooked Rice? Yes, and Here’s How.

 I don’t know about you, but there have been many times when I’ve misjudged how much cooked rice I need for a meal and wind up with leftovers.
-I don’t want any going to waste, but is it even safe to store leftover rice?
-Can you freeze cooked rice?
+Making fried rice is one great way to ensure that leftover rice doesn’t go to waste, but freezing rice is another option.
 Here’s everything you need to know.

 Can You Freeze Cooked Rice?

 Yes!
 You can easily freeze cooked rice, which is great if you’ve made too much or want to shave down how much time you spend making dinner.
 You can also freeze rice that has other ingredients mixed in, including veggies or meat, as a simple part of your weekly meal prep.

 Here’s your crash course in freezing rice the right way.

 - Spread the cooked rice on a metal baking sheet or baking pan.